-Performance Measures G0 NO GO 1.
-Processed new, old and collected music.
+Performance Measures GO NO GO 1.
+Processed new, old, and collected music.
 2. Maintained updated music lists.
 3. Requested new music.
 4. Completed music requests as required by commander or NCOIC.
 5. Maintained accountability of all music library materials.
 6. Maintained music for folders and pouches for all performing ensembles.
 7. Performed coordination steps prior to rehearsals or commitments.

 Evaluation Guidance: Score the soldier GO if all steps are performed correctly.
 Score the soldier NO-GO if any step is performed incorrectly.
-If the soldier fails any step, explain the error and how to correct the performance requirement.
+If the soldier fails any step, explain the error to correct performance.